|

 it—she’d know everything!—she took and ate the fruit and then

-gave some to her husband, and he ate. -Genesis 3:4-6
+gave some to her husband, and he ate. -Genesis 3:4-6 This Garden of Eden faux pas is The

 Salvation Army’s raison d’être.
 Except for that original